APX News / JOURNEY TO THE TOURNEY

 EXCITED FOR THE TOURNEY in 2026?
 SO ARE WE.

-APX Hockey went and talked with four of the top coaches in Class AA over the past two weeks and got their thoughts about each of their teams this season.
+APX Hockey talked with four of the top coaches in Class AA over the past two weeks and got their thoughts about each of their teams this season.
 Find out more about their Journey to ‘The Tourney’ and what to expect from Moorhead, Minnetonka, Rosemount, and Gentry Academy.

-MARCH 4, 2025
+MARCH 4, 2026

 Author SYDNEY WOLF